typov-software/demarchy/README.md

 > WARNING: Demarchy is in active development and highly unstable.
 Use at your own risk.

-Demarchy is a democratic document editor for organizations and communities.
+Demarchy is a democratic document editor for organizations, communities, and cooperatives.

 At launch, you'll be able to join the official instance at [demarchy.app](https://demarchy.app/).